The Most “Connected” Society

 To give a little perspective, let’s look at the problems a pastor in Neptune, New Jersey has recently illustrated regarding online relationships.
 Rev. Cedric Miller has required his married church leaders and asked his congregation to stop using Facebook because in the past six months 20 couples among the 1,100 church members have faced marital problems after a spouse inappropriately connected with someone through Facebook (aka online adultery).
 I, too, personally know of a pastor who has taken similar steps after learning of adulterous interactions that started with a simple connection via Facebook.

-Also of great significance, is the amount of children involved in social media.
+Also of great significance in regards to Christianity and social media’s impact on our society, is the amount of children involved in social media.
 Even though Facebook and other social networking channels have age restrictions, these are not enforced, and unfortunately, many parents sign their kids up and lie about their age in order to get them on a social network (that all their friends are on.)
 If you’ve ever monitored the conversations between tweens or teens on Facebook or Instagram, there isn’t much wholesome discussions going on.

 While this is a few examples of significant changes occurring through social networking, more will arise.
 What will be the repercussions in 10 or 20 years of our new online society?
 In caring for our future, we should scrutinize this way of life, and we’d be wise to stop pouring so much care into our online “friends,” while those on our right and left are hung up to dry.
 And if you’re a parent like me, let’s invest in our children face-to-face and show them just how amazing human interaction can be!